The New Adventures of Pippi Longstocking: Plot

-Pippi Longstocking, who travels on the ship Hoptoad with her sailor father, Efraim, encounters a sudden storm caused by a volcanic eruption.
+In 1951, Pippi Longstocking, who travels around the world on the ship Hoptoad with her sailor father, Efraim, encounters a sudden storm caused by a volcanic eruption.
 After Efraim disappears into the sea, Pippi travels to the small coastal town of Rocksby, accompanied by her horse, Alfonso, and monkey, Mr. Nilsson.
 She takes up residence at her father's house, Villa Villekulla, which the neighborhood children believe is haunted.

 Soon Tommy and Annika Settigren venture into the house after seeing lights in all the windows.
 Looking for ghosts, they meet Pippi, Mr. Nilsson, and Alfonso instead.
 They become friends and get into various adventures together such as making pancakes, cleaning the floor with scrubbing shoes, serving ice cream to residents of the local children's home, riding a motorcycle, and dodging "splunks".
 Pippi must also fight off Mr. Blackhart and his henchmen, Rype and Rancid, who want to demolish her house and sell the property, as well as avoid being legally taken to the children's home by the owner, Miss Bannister.
 She agrees to escape and flee with Tommy and Annika in a homemade autogyro to avoid this fate.
 However, they are rescued after nearly going over a waterfall while riding down a river in barrels.

 Miss Bannister guilts Pippi into going to the children's home, and as a result, she is forced to leave Mr. Nilsson and Alfonso behind.
 She is unable to fit in with the other orphans due to her lack of discipline and education.
 However, after she sends a message in a bottle to Efraim, she rescues two of the orphans after the children's home catches on fire accidentally started by the janitor and is lauded by the townspeople as a heroine.
 She is then allowed to return home to Villa Villekulla.

 Pippi is reunited with Efraim on Christmas Day, and he offers her the chance to become a cannibal princess of the uncharted island he had washed ashore on and was crowned king.
 She agrees and everyone comes to bid her a tearful farewell.
 Just as they prepare to set sail, she decides to stay after seeing that everyone is sad to see her go.
 She explains to Efraim that she can't leave Tommy and Annika.
 He understands and tells her that he loves her.
 As he sets sail, he tells her that if she needs anything she knows where to find him.
 They say goodbye and she goes home with Tommy, Annika, Mr. Nilsson, and Alfonso.